The following theories apply to the experiments.

 The provisional scientific evidence of prayer could potentially provide encouragement for people to assemble their positive indirect prayers to help preserve a balance of order for the round world.
 Perhaps prayers being drops in the ocean won't sound so small after all.

 In short, indirect and direct prayers and intentions have to do with the strength of the signals reaching the targets prayed-for.
 Associational Linkages can be both indirect and direct to targets.
-See "What is Associational Linkage?" which is Question 5 on the FAQ page here.
+See "What is Associational Linkage? " which is Question 5 on the FAQ page here.
+For deeper details about mental linkage, go to this link here.

 People who pray as a group are unsung stabilizers of the thin veneer that protects society.
 The collective influence of a group is sometimes labelled "The positive power of a mob."

 Not a theory, but a prediction, John Klingbeil did extensive thinking and writing about the future uses of the Web; exspecially people who could battle each other through cyber blessing or cyber cursing.
 John's science fiction novel, Richard Garrett, is about direct and indirect cyber manipulations between spirituality and hypnotism.
 A government Special Forces group of Christly minded monks were tasked with the mission to protect national security interests with their rare qualitative thoughts.
 When needed, only people and monks with qualitative thoughts could gain entry and unlock top secret information stored on the holy cloud.
 The monks were often attacked by corporate military groups that acted like criminal gangs.
 The dark military gangs battled to kill monks and destroy the monks' unique qualitative abilities to protect classified government secrets.
-John wrote about what is currently called The Dark Web, which is the deep and hidden underbelly of the Web.
+In science fiction terms, John included what are currently called The Dark Web and The Deep State which are hidden in the underbelly of the Web and society.

 8. What is the Spindrift theory about how prayer works?